 The scheme, first introduced in March last year, offers businesses financial relief by paying up to 80% of staff wages, up to a maximum of £2,500 per month per individual, when they are unable to work.

 Whilst nearly 9 million employees, the majority from the retail and hospitality sectors, were positioned under the scheme at its inception, the need for it has fluctuated as businesses have opened and closed due to lifted and reimposed restrictions.

-Acknowledging that over 700,000 jobs had been lost during the pandemic and over 150,000 businesses in hospitality and retail had been significantly impacted, the Chancellor announced that his priority is to “protect, create and support jobs”, officially confirming the furlough scheme’s extension until the end of September.
+Acknowledging that over 700,000 jobs had been lost during the pandemic and over 150,000 businesses in hospitality and retail had been significantly impacted, the Chancellor announced that his priority is to “protect, create and support jobs” with The Budget, officially confirming the furlough scheme’s extension until the end of September.

 Businesses would also be asked to contribute to the government’s wage coverage after July if they are in a fit position to do so, effectively reducing the risk surrounding the payment of staff as they ease back into operation after opening in April and May under the ‘roadmap to recovery’.

-The Chancellor announced that £5 billion of aid will be available to support the re-opening of high street businesses in the near future.
+The Chancellor announced that £5 billion of aid will be available would be included in The Budget to support the re-opening of high street businesses in the near future.

 Non-essential high street businesses, who can open their doors on 12th April, can obtain grants of up to £6,000 whilst those in the hospitality sector who can operate indoors from 17th May can receive up to £18,000.

 These funds will also coincide with the extension of business recovery loans, which range from £25,000 to £10 million.
 These are now available until the end of the year and 80% of the value will be backed by the government.